TubaAdrienn/SZFM_2020_2_Softies/documentation/daily-standup.md

   3.

 * Csabi
-  1.
+1. Fixed game mechanic.
-  2.
+2. Make comments in Mastermind source.
-  3.
+3. Problems were identified only during the review (Those will be fixed).

 * Matyi
 1. Make Game logic
-2. Created basic controllers to main and rule page
+2. Created basic controller to main and rule page
 3. Some poblems found with .gitignore

 * Adrienn
-  1.
+1. Created basic game logic to tic-tac-toe
-  2.
+2. Implement fixes with AI
-  3.
+3. No problem